SyracuseUniversity/ospo-workshop-computing101-2/session2/exercise2/README.md

 22. This will open "Pull request".
 Pull requests are GitHub's way of managing new development mergers.
 This particularly useful for collaborating with others on a project.
 You can use the pull request page to discuss changes before they are merged on to the main branch.
 You can alos have multiple pull requests open at once.

 23. Let's merge your pull request.
 There's a green `Merge pull request` button at the bottom of the page.
 Click it, then "Confirm merge".
-This will merge your changes on `dev1` on to master.
+This will merge your changes on `dev1` on to `main`.
 You now have the option to delete `dev1`.
 Feel free to click the delete dev1 branch button.

+24. Now that your `main` branch on GitHub has the merged changes, your `main` branch on your local copy is out of sync.
+To update it, go to your terminal and switch to your main branch:
+    ```
+    git checkout main
+    ```
+    You can now bring it up to date with your remote repository by running `git pull`:
+    ```
+    git pull
+    ```
+    Once that's done, you can also delete your local copy of the `dev1` branch by typing:
+    ```
+    git branch -d dev1
+    ```